Home » Hawaii Travel Tips » Best Things to Do » Best Places for Kayaking in Hawaii

 View on Na Pali Coast on Kauai.

 Some of the cliffs here rise as high as 4,000 feet above sea level.
 You can see gorgeous waterfalls cascade down a few of the cliffs, too.
-And below are blindingly white sand that make everything seem magical.
+And below is blindingly white sand that makes everything seem magical.

 If you love snorkeling or scuba diving, this would be a great location for those activities, as well.